 Back on Öland, Stutterheim founded yet another company – John Sterner.
 John Sterner makes luxurious sweaters made from locally produced wool.
 And yes, the goal is that all wool should come from Stutterheim’s own sheep; to make the entire production as transparent and local as possible.

 “I believe that a number of factors are necessary for someone to be creative.
 I think that the social services we have had in Sweden, including freedom to roam, have given a lot of people the possibility to at least try something creative.
 Our relationship with nature, our strong democracy and freedom of speech have created fantastic possibilities for us to be creative.
 I don’t think that we are more creative than anyone else but perhaps we have better opportunities”, says Stutterheim.

 Apart from my childhood memories it is probably when my 13 year old son, my partner and I make excursions on Öland in our free time.

 I have pretty much done everything in nature and I wouldn’t mind doing it again.

 Visit Öland of course, and my sheep’s farm.

-Stutterheim is a Swedish brand designing functional yet beautiful rainwear.
-Their high quality raincoats are handmade and timeless.
+Stutterheim is a Swedish brand designing functional yet stylish rainwear.
+Their high-quality raincoats are handmade and timeless.